 SECTION 8.
-Once the referee has signaled that the ball is ready for play, the official shall resume play as quickly as possible.
-If an opposing player is within five yards of the player that has been awarded the ball, the official shall blow the whistle to start play.
-The opposing player is not allowed to defend the ball until he reaches a distance of five yards from the opponent.
+Once the referee has signaled that the ball is ready for play, the restart shall occur in the same relative position where the ball was when play was stopped.
+The official shall resume play as quickly as possible.
+If an opposing player is within five yards of the player that has been awarded the ball, and the official blows the whistle to restart play, the opposing player is not allowed to defend the ball until he reaches a distance of five yards from the opponent.
 A violation will be a flag down (slow whistle) for delay of game.
 On any restart, no offensive player may be within 5 yards of the player with the ball.

 Officials are also instructed to get the ball in play quickly and not be as deliberate with the exact location of the violation.
 An unfair distance advantage gained by the team with the ball must occur to delay the restart.
-If officials confer on a play (e.g., goal/no goal), communication to the teams should take place before the restart.
+If officials confer on a play (e.g., goal/no goal, too many players), communication to the teams should take place before the restart.